 Summer CCE Network (SCCEN)

 "This summer was a learning and growing experience for me.
 The most important thing that I have learned is that a huge part of being successful, and more importantly, enriching your life, is fostering relationships with good people."

 -Samantha Seto, Summer CCE Network Member

-The Summer CCE Network (SCCEN) formerly know as the Columbia University Internship Network (CU In) offers undergraduate & graduate students the opportunity to connect with other Columbia students and alumni while living and/or interning for the Summer in Boston, Los Angeles, San Francisco, and Washington, DC.
-The Summer CCE Network is truly the place to see and be SCCEN!
+The Summer CCE Network (SCCEN) is a mentoring and professional network building program that offers undergraduate & graduate students the opportunity to connect with alumni and other Columbia students while living and/or interning for the Summer in Boston, Los Angeles, San Francisco, and Washington, DC.
+The Summer CCE Network is truly the place to find your Columbia SCCEN this summer!

 Through living and/or interning in these cities and joining SCCEN, you have the opportunity to:

-- Connect with a mentor in a city you may end up living in after graduation
+- Connect with an alumni mentor in a city you may end up living in after graduation.

 - An alumni mentor to provide personal and professional guidance and support throughout the summer

 - A built-in community of Columbia students in your city

-- Opportunities to connect to alumni and employers in the area
+- Opportunities to connect to alumni and your regional alumni club in the area